 Pangolin auditors are currently assessing FY 2013/14.

-Sydney Opera House – VIVID
+Sydney Opera House – VIVID: creating a green event

 In collaboration with our partner, Climate Friendly, we’ve helped the Sydney Opera House measure ‘VIVID’s’ carbon footprint.
 Pangolin provided the verification services for VIVID’s greenhouse gas emissions.
 The Opera House then offset the emissions with certified carbon credits.

-Another first – this time the Australian legal sector
+Allens Linklaters: another first – this time the Australian legal sector

 In FY 2014/15 Allens Linklaters became the first major Australian law firm to become certified carbon neutral.
 A longstanding client, we were proud to help them through the rigorous National Carbon Offset Standard (NCOS) processes.
 Allens’ NCOS accreditation covers them nationally with offices in Sydney, Melbourne, Brisbane and Perth.